Book Editing For Self-Publishing Writers

 Our feedback will allow you to fix major plot issues, ensure your book flows well and that you've addressed all the little grammar problems.

+The first aspect of our editing package is the line edit.
 Line editing is simply the process of reading each and every word and then identifying potential problems.
 All authors pick up bad habits or have some confusion over the correct way to structure sentences and dialogue.
 Our line editing will find and highlight these problems.
 However, just spotting the errors is not enough.
 We will also correct them when possible and then explain what you are doing wrong and how you can correct it.

 For example, … if you wrote this line of dialogue: